 Perhaps the granddaddy of all binding innovations in

 , and the one we have come to hate most, is the television.
 Millions of people from America Baton Rouge to Bangor to Topeka to would (not so long ago) rush home on Thursdays to watch the same show at 8 p.m. so that they could talk about it the next morning at work.
 Television taught a country built in towns and states and regions what was beautiful, funny, sad, and historic.
 It created national products and stars.
 It taught us—whether Southerner or Westerner or New Englander-- how we wanted to look and smell, how we should decorate our homes, and what we should covet at Christmas.
 Olympia

 It’s hard to imagine a more binding innovation—and a greater nation-maker—than network television.

 Which gets me wondering, have the important technologies of the last twenty years been binding in nature?
 This seems particularly important if you consider that newspapers are imploding, television declining and fracturing, and ready-made clothing (from Carhartt to Abercrombie and Fitch) is as apt to denote class as not.

 The MP3 (and iPod in particular) is clearly a splintering innovation; it isolates and reduces civil discourse.
 So, too, the personal computer, which is a solitary experience that has replaced “group” television as the after-dinner technology of choice.
 Counter this, of course, with social networking which binds, but in a funny kind of way—around tribes, as Seth Grodin might say--and quite often transitory and hurtful ones.
 (I saw a 300,000 person tribe on Facebook today all planning to boycott BP, which would wipe out the local distributor who had nothing to do with the Gulf spill and likely push BP’s oil to

 .
-That’s the kind of tribe that clearly shows the clueless nature of binding social networking.)
+That’s the kind of tribe that clearly shows the sometimes clueless nature of binding social networking.)
 China